 - Laboratory Processing: The extracted samples will be sent to government approved cGMP laboratory for processing.
 The sample manipulation will take place in a state-of-art facility in compliance with the ISO and GMP standards and using the latest technologies.
 The client will receive a third party certificate from internationally accredited lab for quality purpose.

-Treatment Aftercare: The patients will be asked to visit the doctors for reclamation therapies such as regular check ups, counselling, etc for speedy recovery.
+Stem cell treatment for kidney in India Aftercare: The patients will be asked to visit the doctors for reclamation therapies such as regular checkups, counselling, etc. for speedy recovery.

 A doctor may first detect the condition through routine blood and urine tests.
-There are three tests to screen for kidney disease: a blood pressure measurement, a spot check for protein or albumin in the urine (proteinuria), and a calculation of glomerular filtration rate (GFR) based on a serum creatinine measurement.
-Measuring urea nitrogen in the blood provides additional information.
+There are three tests to screen for kidney disease: a blood pressure measurement, a spot check for protein or albumin in the urine (proteinuria), and a calculation of glomerular filtration rate (GFR) based on the serum creatinine measurement.
+Measuring the urea & nitrogen in the blood provides additional information.

-On average, a kidney transplant lasts between eight and 15 years.
-But some transplants last only a few weeks and some last 20 years.
-In general, kidneys from living donors last longer than those from cadaveric (deceased) donors.
+On an average, a kidney transplant lasts between 8 to 15 years.
+But some transplants last only a few weeks and some last for as long as 20 years.
+In general, kidneys from the living donors last longer than those from cadaveric (deceased) donors.

 There are several conditions that can lead to kidney disease, but the leading two causes are hypertension (high blood pressure) and diabetes.

-End-stage renal disease (ESRD) occurs when kidney damage is so severe that dialysis or a kidney transplant is needed to control symptoms and prevent complications and death.
-This is total and permanent kidney failure.
+End-stage renal disease (ESRD) occurs when kidney damage is so severe that dialysis or a kidney transplant is needed to control the symptoms and prevent further complications and death.
+This is a case of total and permanent kidney failure.
 When the kidneys fail, the body retains fluids and harmful wastes build up poisoning the body.